Jane Harry: Activism

 Harry's alignment with Quakerism, as well as the intersection of her race and gender, seem to be two indications and encouragers towards her life as an activist and abolitionist.
-Her experiences with racism in England encouraged her involvement with the abolitionist movement.
+Her experiences of slavery as a child encouraged her involvement with the abolitionist movement.
 Her most notable efforts in abolition came after her father's death in the year 1780.
-Harry was left a small portion of his estate, £2000, while her male relative, Thomas Hibbert Jr, was left £100,000.
+Harry was left a small portion of his estate, £2000, a large sum in those days, but her legitimate male relative, Thomas Hibbert Jr, was left £100,000.

 She immediately addressed a bid to gain the same inheritance and was refused, as Thomas claimed she was illegitimate and not accepted by her father, despite the 28-page affectionate letter addressed to him only several years prior.
-Her mother Charity was given £1000, a small property, and all of the slaves that had been in Hibbert's possession.
+Her mother Charity was also given £1000, a small property, and perhaps most importantly, all of the slaves that had been in Hibbert's possession.
 Harry wrote to her mother expressing a desire to free the slaves owned by her mother and teach them in the religious instruction of Quakerism.

 Harry resolved to free these slaves as she had studied ethics only a year earlier.
 Further, Quakerism at this period held a clear stance for the abolition of slavery.
 There was a known extension of Christian Liberty to include a concept of Human Liberty, and Quakers had lobbied on several occasions to outwardly abolish slavery.
 Harry's efforts were thwarted by a hurricane in Jamaica, and the war between the colonies and England preventing safe sea travel.

-Harry, and the rest of the Quakers, predated the mass organized movement abolishing slavery in England in the late 18th-century.
+Harry, and the rest of the Quakers were early agitators for the mass organised movement abolishing slavery in England in the late 18th-century.
 At the time her Quaker circle supported her travel, as did Dr. Joseph Thresher, the Quaker surgeon that Harry married at the time.